codebreaker64/ip/docs/README.md

 1. Ensure you have **Java 17 or above** installed on your computer.
    **Mac users**: Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
 3. Download the latest `.jar` file from [here](https://github.com/codebreaker64/devin/releases).
-4. Copy the file to the folder you want to use as the home folder for Devin.
+4. Move the downloaded `.jar` file to your preferred home folder for Devin.
+5. Run Devin using one of the following methods:

+    - **Double-click** the JAR file.

+   Or, use the terminal:

+    - Open the terminal/command prompt.
+    - Navigate to the folder where the JAR file is stored:

+      ```bash
+      cd /path/to/folder
+      ```

+    - Run the following command:

+      ```bash
+      java -jar Devin.jar
+      ```

+6. Once Devin starts, explore its features by entering commands. 🚀

 ## Features
 Devin supports a variety of commands to help you manage your schedule: